Estimate your condo insurance needs

-As a Condominium owner, your Homeowners association or HOA typically collects monthly dues that include insurance for the condo's building exteriors and common areas.
-To find out what is included, review the association's bylaws or the master insurance policy.
+As a condominium owner, your homeowners association or H O A generally collects monthly dues that can include insurance for the condo's building exteriors and common areas.
+To find out what that includes, review the association's bylaws or the master insurance policy.

-- Bare walls in - This would only cover the exterior structure of the building.
-You'd be responsible for insuring all the interior contents in your home including appliances, personal belongings, bathroom/kitchen fixtures, flooring, etc. if there was a loss.
+- Bare walls in - This would only cover the exterior structure of the building, so you would be responsible for insuring all the interior contents in your home including appliances, personal belongings, bathroom/kitchen fixtures, flooring, etc. if there was a loss.

 Estimate the amount you would need to repair or replace your condo's interior structure

-Once you determine what your HOA's master insurance policy covers and which parts of the condo you are personally responsible for, you can get a better idea of how much coverage you may want.
+After you determine what your H O A's master insurance policy covers and which parts of the condo you're personally responsible for, you can get a better idea of how much coverage you may want.

-You'll need insurance coverage to replace your personal items if they are stolen, damaged or ruined.
-To assign a value to your personal property, start by taking a home inventory.
+Condo insurance can cover your personal items too if they are ever stolen, damaged or ruined (in a covered loss).
+To understand the full value of your personal property, start by taking a home inventory.

 Coverage for your assets